 - From there, you should look to expand your community’s reach via industry experts.

-Start-ups must be innovative, resilient, experimental, and open to challenging traditional systems that once worked.
-As we move into 2022, we know everything listed above will continue to play a huge role in the growth space.
+Startups must be innovative, resilient, experimental, and open to challenging traditional systems that once worked.
+As we move into a space where physical and digital realities are being blurred and AI is becoming the norm, everything listed above will play an increasingly crucial role in the startup growth space.
 With that being said, we know marketing is a constantly evolving space that will never have one singular best practice.
-With new channel opportunities launching frequently, we’ll be keeping our eyes peeled for start-ups using them in their own innovative way in 2022.
+With new channel opportunities launching frequently, we’ll be keeping our eyes peeled for startups using them in their own innovative way in 2024.